sage-code/maj/alphabet.md

 **Fricative Q**

-Letter "Q", "q" is pronounced "ɢ" when used in middle of words.
-To pronounce this sound you must press the back of your tongue on the back roof and produce a fricative voiced "gu".
-The best symbol for this sound is "ɢ"
+Letter "Q", "q" is pronounced "ɢ" when followed by {`e`, `i`}.
+To pronounce this sound you must press the back of your tongue on the back roof and produce a fricative voiced "gue" or "gui".
+The best symbol for this sound is "ɢ".

+Letter "Q" follow by "u" is pronounced "k".
+So the "que" or "qui" is read "ke" and "ki" instead of "gue" and "gui".
+That is inconvenient bu no writing is perfect so we have this exception.

 ## Digraphs